maximtereshchenko/conveyor/README.md

     * Tasks bound to the same stage are executed in step ascending order (PREPARE, RUN, FINALIZE)
     * Tasks bound to the same stage and step are executed in order of originating plugins in the schematic definition
-    * Given schematic dependencies and products, task performs operations on the project and produces products to be used in subsequent tasks
+    * Given schematic dependencies, task performs operations on the project and optionally produces artifact to be used by other schematics
 * Properties
     * Properties are user-defined key-value pairs
     * Properties are inherited from a schematic used as a template